xiaopv/xiaopv.github.io/_teaching/2020-spring-mat201.md

 ## Homework Assignments

+ * 1/30/20
+   * WebAssign homework.
+   * Complete Activity 1.3.3 and let me know if you would like to present.
+   * If you want more practices for finding derivatives, Questions 1 to 5 at the end of [Section 1.2]{https://activecalculus.org/single/sec-1-3-derivative-pt.html} are helpful.

  * 1/28/20
    * WebAssign homework.
    * Complete Activity 1.2.3.
 Hint: The process is very similar to Activity 1.1.4.
 Make sure you use limit notation when appropriate.